JAndresBP/ImmersiveEA/README.md

 Immersive Enterprise Architecture Visualization
 ---------------

-This repository contains a proof of concept that shows a partial view of an Enterprise Architecture model  in an immersive environment.
-The purpose of this is to validate if the analysis process of an Enterprise Architecture Model can be improved if it is performed on a virtual environment instead of a traditional desktop environment.
+This repository presents a proof of concept showcasing a partial view of an Enterprise Architecture model within an immersive environment.
+The aim is to assess whether conducting the analysis process of an Enterprise Architecture Model within a virtual environment enhances its effectiveness compared to a traditional desktop environment.